ap-aryanpandey/veraloans/USSD app/README.md

 ## Now how do I use your USSD app?

-    Step 1: Install the Africa's Talking mobile app.
+    Step 1: Visit https://simulator.africastalking.com/ or install the Africa's Talking mobile app.
     Step 2: Tap on USSD tile.
     Step 3: Enter *384*19800# USSD code.
     Step 4: Hit call.
     Step 5: Voila!
 You're in the USSD application.

-## Note: If not accessed for some time, the Heroku Server takes some seconds waking up, so your first call can take a few seconds to load.
+#### Note: If not accessed for some time, the Heroku Server takes some seconds waking up, so your first call can take a few seconds to load.